German court tries Vietnam man over 'Cold War-style' abduction - Journal du Cameroun

-Germany put on trial Tuesday the only suspect held over what it calls a brazen Cold War-style kidnapping by Vietnamese secret agents that has badly bruised bilateral ties.
+Germany put on trial Tuesday the only suspect held over what it calls a brazen Cold War-style kidnapping by Vietnamese secret agents that has badly bruised bilateral ties, with the defence arguing the accused was an unwitting pawn.

-The accused — a Vietnamese-Czech man identified only as Long N.H., 47 — allegedly rented and delivered the van that was used in last July’s abduction of a fugitive Vietnamese state company official in a Berlin park.
+The man in the dock — a Vietnamese-Czech dual citizen identified only as Long N.H., — allegedly rented vehicles used in last July’s abduction of a fugitive Vietnamese state company official from a Berlin park.

+His defence lawyer Stephan Bonell told journalists that the 47-year-old “knew nothing … he was the sacrificial pawn” who had been told by the agents that he was renting the vehicles “for touristic purposes”.

-The kidnapped man, Trinh Xuan Thanh, 52, who was seeking political asylum in Germany, was quickly spirited back to Hanoi and sentenced this year to two life terms in prison on corruption charges.
+The kidnapped man — Trinh Xuan Thanh, 52, also a Communist party functionary who was seeking political asylum in Germany — was quickly spirited back to Hanoi and sentenced this year to two life terms in prison on corruption charges.

 Weiss said Thanh was returned to Vietnam “by unknown means”.